Languages and Literature, University of Birmingham

 Thesis title:

 My dissertation explores the post-digital circulation of romance genre texts following long-21st century shifts in systems of publishing and media exchange.
-Situated within the genre’s history in the English language and drawing upon textual, archival, and qualitative research, I read four axes of encounter – subscription, series, metadata, and community – to draw a topography of contemporary navigational, circulatory, and interpretive circuits in post-digital reading.
+Situated within the genre’s history in the English language and drawing upon textual, archival, and qualitative research, I read four axes of encounter – subscription, series, metadata, and community – to draw a topography of contemporary navigational and interpretive circuits in post-digital reading.

 “‘Like harvest moon, except I ate a guy:’ Graveyard Keeper’s Dark Ecology”.
 Current Objectives of Postgraduate American Studies, vol. 22, no. 1, June 2021, pp. 146-64, doi:10.5283/copas.347.
+Peer-reviewed article.

-Upcoming.
 “Market Research and the Construction of Genre Readers.”
 Literary Studies Beyond the Academy seminar, American Comparative Literature Association annual meeting, 29 May – 1 June 2025, Online.

 “Kindle Unlimited and Risk Economics.”
 Panel on Platform Authorship, ASAP/15: Association for the Study of Arts of the Present conference, 17 – 19 October 2024, New York, NY, US.